noknoklabs/nok-nok-labs-fido-auth-tree-node/README.md

 <img src="./images/resource.png" width=50%>

 # Support
-For more information on this node or to request a demonstration, please contact: info@noknok.com
+For more information on this node or to request a demonstration, please contact: Frank Gasparovic - frank.gasparovic@forgerock.com or info@noknok.com